nirmalpatel008/near-realtime-business-metrics/README.md

 > Current implementation note: the Summit session title says Aurora to Aurora, but the runnable demo uses RDS MySQL to RDS MySQL.
 The pivot is documented in [WHY_NOT_AURORA.md](WHY_NOT_AURORA.md).
 The DMS CDC mechanics are the same for the teaching goal: MySQL binlog capture, full load, live change replication, lag measurement, and transaction consistency.

-## Built With Codex

-This repo was extended from the original Summit demo into a fuller developer-facing project with Codex: schema design, scripts, dashboards, CloudFormation, debugging, documentation, and recording flow.
-The build notes are documented in [docs/codex-build-story.md](docs/codex-build-story.md).

 ## What This Demonstrates

 - **CDC foundation**: AWS DMS runs a `full-load-and-cdc` task from a source RDS MySQL database.